Frenziecodes/optisnap/README.md

 ## Usage

-1. Upload Image:
+1. Upload Images:

-   - Click on the "Choose File" button to select an image file from your local system.
+   - Click on the "Choose Files" button to select one or more image files from your local system.
-   - The selected image will be displayed in the upload form.
+   - The selected images will be displayed in the upload form.

 2. Compression Settings:

    - Adjust the compression settings using the provided options:
      - Quality: Choose a value between 1 and 100 to set the compression quality (default: 80).
-     - Format: Select the desired output format (JPEG, PNG, etc.) for the compressed image (default: JPEG).
+     - Format: Select the desired output format (JPEG, PNG, etc.) for the compressed images (default: JPEG).

-3. Compress Image:
+3. Compress Images:

    - Click the "Compress" button to start the compression process.
-   - The compressed image will be displayed along with the original image size and the compressed image size.
+   - The compressed images will be displayed along with their original sizes and the compressed sizes.

-4. Download Compressed Image:
+4. Download Compressed Images:
-   - If the compressed image is available, click the "Download" button to save the compressed image file to your local system.
+   - If the compressed images are available, click the "Download" button to save the compressed image files to your local system.

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an [issue](https://github.com/Frenziecodes/optisnap/issues) or submit a [pull request.](https://github.com/Frenziecodes/optisnap/pulls)
+If you have any ideas, suggestions, or bug reports, please open an [issue](https://github.com/Frenziecodes/optisnap/issues) or submit a [pull request](https://github.com/Frenziecodes/optisnap/pulls).

 ## License